Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 on screen or achieving a particular technical accomplishment and I would table the project for later.

-I created boxels in 13 day's time working in the evenings and weekends for a total of approximately 30 hours of work.
+I created boxels in 15 day's time working in the evenings and weekends for a total of approximately 30 hours of work on 12 separate days.

 3D audio took me almost an entire day.
 Physics took me an entire day.